Why Utah and Reno Should Switch To LED and Solar

 Early LEDs continued at the same intensity when they were on.
-This meant that you either endured an excruciating headache or reverting to caveman-esque darkness.
+This meant that you either endured an excruciating headache or reverted to caveman-esque darkness.

 Now there are many dimming LED bulbs.
-Allowing you to control the brightness of your living space.
+These allow you to control the brightness of your living space.

 The quality of LED you choose can make a world of difference in your future use.
 If you want to avoid purchasing a light that may have been poorly designed, check if it is Energy Star qualified.
 Bulbs that meet these requirements get tested to see if they meet Energy Star standards.